ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

-If more than one Remote Endpoint is specified on the Preconnection, then all the Remote Endpoints on the Preconnection SHOULD represent the same service.
+If more than one Remote Endpoint is specified on the Preconnection, then all the Remote Endpoints on the Preconnection SHOULD represent the same service, to the extent that the application and the Transport Services system can validate that the Remote Endpoints are indeed the same service.
 For example, the Remote Endpoints might represent various network interfaces of a host, or a server reflexive address that can be used to reach a host, or a set of hosts that provide equivalent local balanced service.